TBeijen/tbnl-hugo/content/post/2023-04-03-pdb-labels-fixing.md

 * Validate traffic going to the new release
 * Remove the old release

 We use Helm, and for Ingress we use Zalando's [Skipper](https://opensource.zalando.com/skipper/).
 When deploying duplicate `Ingress` objects, skipper will randomly select one.

-Specific to this problem, that allows replacing the old Ingress object with the new one.
-That way, we don't have to meddle with labels on the old Ingress object to make it part of the new Helm deployment.
+In this situation, we can use that to our advantage.
+We can deploy the new, correctly named and labeled Ingress _alongside_ the existing one for a brief period.

 Specific to our setup, the procedure then becomes: